 - Stop smoking as soon as possible.
 Smoking can cause a host of medical issues that deplete energy levels.
 The doctor can help with a senior’s nicotine addiction if needed.

 - Seek therapeutic counseling.
 Talking through life’s challenges with a professional therapist is a fantastic option to lessen stress, often leading to better sleep patterns.
 The therapist can also recommend calming techniques such as mindfulness, meditation, prayer, or deep breathing exercises your senior loved one can do at home.

 It’s also important to know that the foods any senior adult consumes can play a significant role in overall fatigue levels.
 Alicia Arbaje, MD, MPH, a geriatrician with Johns Hopkins, points out, “Packaged, processed foods tend to make you feel sluggish and heavy.”
 Fresh, whole foods are best, along with those containing vitamin B12, found in animal proteins and nondairy fortified milks.

 Let Compassionate Nursing Services help a senior you love with chronic fatigue.
 We are able to ensure medications are being taken correctly, prepare healthy and balanced meals, provide motivation to remain physically active, and offer friendly companionship along the way.
-Give us a call for a free in-home consultation at 314-432-4312 for additional details on how our highly rated St. Louis home health care services can provide a sunnier outlook on life for seniors at home.
+Give us a call for a free in-home consultation at 314-432-4312 for additional details on how our highly rated caregivers in St. Louis and the surrounding areas, can provide a sunnier outlook on life for seniors at home.
 For a full list of all of the communities we serve, please visit our Service Area page.